adloky/smalls/english/all-dorothys-adventures-in-oz.md

 She walked into the next room.
 The Queen followed her.
 The hen approached one of the purple ornaments, and while the Queen watched her curiously the hen broke the Nome King’s enchantment.
 A sweet-faced girl stood beside them.

 "Evanna!" cried the Queen, "my Evanna!"

 "That’s all right," said Billina, contentedly.

-Then she disenchanted another girl, whom the Queen addressed as Evrose, and afterwards a boy named Evardo, who
+Then she disenchanted another girl, whom the Queen addressed as Evrose, and afterwards a boy named Evardo, who was older than his brother Evring.

-1 **card-receiver** — подставка для визитных карточек

-was older than his brother Evring.
 Soon five Princesses and four Princes stood in a row beside their happy mother.
 The Princesses were named, Evanna, Evrose, Evella, Evirene and Evedna, while the Princes were Evrob, Evington, Evardo and Evroland.
 Of these Evardo was the eldest.
 He was a grave and quiet youth.

 Billina now began to select the green ornaments which were the transformations of the people of Oz.
 Before long all the twenty-six officers, as well as the private, were gathered around the yellow hen.

 "Now," said Billina, "I must find Ozma."

 The Queen said to the hen:

 "My dear friend, it is the grasshopper."